QuestPDF/QuestPDF-Documentation/docs/api-reference/page.md

 ## Main slots

-Main slots (header, content and footer) can be used to specify page content:
+Main slots (`Header`, `Content` and `Footer`) can be used to specify page content:
-- The header element is always visible at the top on each page.
+- The `Header` element is always visible at the top of each page.
-- The footer element is always visible at the bottom on each page.
+- The `Content` element is drawn on the space between the `Header` and the `Footer`.
-- The content element is drawn on the rest of the space (between the header and the footer.).
+- The `Footer` element is always visible at the bottom of each page.

 ```csharp
 .Page(page =>